HunnyMhoo/EdTech/Docs/progress.md

     *   Full LINE Login integration.
     *   Migration from mock DB to a real MongoDB instance.
     *   Migration of question pool from CSV to database.
-    *   Comprehensive unit tests for all service logic (beyond current integration tests).
+    *   Comprehensive unit tests for all new/modified service logic and components.

 ---